KayleeMcLaren/Payment-Service/README.md

 **Target audience:** Companies using Kotlin/Java stacks (e.g., JUMO, enterprise financial services) who want to see I can work outside my primary Python ecosystem.

 **Time investment:** Built in 3 weeks (January 2025) as targeted learning for specific job opportunities.
+This was immediately after completing my Serverless Fintech Ecosystem project, demonstrating ability to quickly adopt new technology stacks.

 ### What I Learned